BofA/Merrill lifts The Allstate Corporation [ALL] price estimate. Who else is bullish?

+The Allstate Corporation [NYSE: ALL] surged by $1.52 during the normal trading session on Monday and reaching a high of $107.08 during the day while it closed the day at $106.99.
+The Allstate Corporation stock has also gained 7.99% of its value over the past 7 days.
+However, ALL stock has inclined by 11.90% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -2.33% and lost -4.86% year-on date.

-Compared to the average trading volume of 2.51M shares, ALL reached a trading volume of 1583498 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ALL stock reached $33.96 billion, with 317.40 million shares outstanding and 312.81 million shares in the current float.
+Compared to the average trading volume of 2.47M shares, ALL reached a trading volume of 1925554 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA/Merrill have made an estimate for The Allstate Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 01, 2020.
 The new note on the price target was released on April 13, 2020, representing the official price target for The Allstate Corporation stock.
 Previously, the target price had yet another raise to $135, while Citigroup analysts kept a Buy rating on ALL stock.

-The Allstate Corporation [ALL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.26.
-With this latest performance, ALL shares dropped by -0.74% in over the last four-week period, additionally sinking by -11.09% over the last 6 months – not to mention a rise of 2.30% in the past year of trading.
+The Allstate Corporation [ALL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.99.
+With this latest performance, ALL shares gained by 6.09% in over the last four-week period, additionally sinking by -2.33% over the last 6 months – not to mention a rise of 6.23% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Allstate Corporation [ALL] shares currently have an operating margin of +14.12.
 The Allstate Corporation’s Net Margin is presently recorded at +10.95.